-Metabolic Disease .
+Metabolic disease .
 Diabetes .
 Obesity .
 Metabolism .
 Immunology .
 Macrophages

-Immune cell activation in metabolic disease
+Gut mucosal immunity in metabolic disease

 Diabetes is a serious and growing health problem, affecting 463 million people worldwide in 2019.
 Chronic inflammation is a hallmark in the pathogenesis of type 2 diabetes and obesity.
 However, the initiating mechanisms of glucose dysregulation and inflammation in obesity remain poorly understood.

 Our research focuses on gut mucosal immunity as a potential starting point of inflammation and glucose dysregulation in metabolic disease.
 Thereby, we are interested in elucidating the role of the mucosal immune system, especially intestinal macrophages.
 Intestinal macrophages constitute the largest macrophage compartment within the body and could serve as crucial “sensors” of environmental or external factors (i. e., food intake or environmental toxins such as air pollutants or cigarette smoke particles) for the host’s immune system.
 We are interested in how intestinal macrophages respond to such environmental stressors and how their response ultimately affects glucose homeostasis and systemic inflammation.

 We found that pro-inflammatory/ monocyte-derived colonic macrophages are elevated in mice fed a high fat diet, suggesting a link between colon macrophage numbers and glucose homeostasis.
 Indeed, we were able to establish a direct link between colon macrophages and glucose metabolism as colon-specific macrophage depletion ameliorated glycemic control and beta-cell function.